top of page

 Transgender people do not like to be referred to as “trannies.”
 That is an offensive term.
 Just like anyone who is different from the mainstream, they don’t like to be ridiculed, mocked, teased, or rejected by others because of their difference.
 Parents and siblings would do well to check their own feelings of discomfort and find a more loving way to treat their child, brother, or sister.

-Do you think you caused your child to be transgender/nonbinary?
+Did you cause your child to be transgender/nonbinary?

 The causes of being transgender are not well-known.
 However, it is safe to assume that it’s not a negative condition that bad parenting caused.